 I’m happy to report that I had the privilege of joining him on several rides while the rest of his family enjoyed bigger rides in the park.

-He even exclaimed with a huge smile “hands up” after leaving the line from his first roller coaster.
+He even exclaimed with a huge smile “Hands up” after leaving the line from his first roller coaster.

 How the Boarding Pass Program Works

-The Boarding Pass Program provides guests with mobility restrictions or Autism Spectrum Disorder (ASD) to access rides at specified times via the exit ramp in order to avoid crowds and waiting in the regular queue lines.
+The Boarding Pass Program provides guests with mobility restrictions or Autism Spectrum Disorder (ASD) to access rides at specified times via the exit ramp to avoid crowds and waiting in the regular queue lines.

 *The Boarding Pass is issued for the guest in question and up to 3 riding companions.